SvitlanaKo/documentation/dev_guide/index.rst

 Developer Guide
 ===============

+This document is intended for Oro developers and contains information about OroPlatform architecture, guidance on customization and extension of the existing features in Oro applications, and how-to articles about configuration and setup necessary for development or future use of the applicaton.

+Please navigate to the following sections for the complete list of topics:

 .. comment
    #.. note:: Content is temporary unavailable due to severe maintenance works.
 Sorry for    #inconvenience.
    #